kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 the control-plane cluster, and now deploys the kubefed daemon in the target cluster.
 This operation also exchanges the required permissions (tokens, kubeconfigs) and url to enable the communication between the daemons and the control-plane.

+The installation of the kubefed daemon depends on whether there is access from the control-plane cluster to the kubefed cluster:

+* If the control-plane cluster can access the kubefed cluster, the deployment could be easily done by consuming the kubefed cluster's kubeconfig file when running the `kubefedctl join` command.

+* A manual deployment where the operator create the required Kubernetes resources to deploy the daemons.

+In both solutions, the kubefed daemon registers itself using a token, analogously to how it happens today with the bootstrapping of kubelets.

 In the following we explain how this uni-directional communication occurs: